efacilitation/commonjs-require/README.md

 ## Usage

-Add the `commonjs-require.js` as script src to your site.
-Now you can register modules with `require.register(name, fn)`.
+Add `commonjs-require.js` as script src to your site.

 ### Example